ben-manes/gradle-versions-plugin/README.md

 rather than the build declaring them, such as the Kotlin standard library and the tool versions of the `jacoco`, `checkstyle`, and `pmd` plugins.
-Their current version is whatever the contributing plugin supplies when the task runs, so a tool version the build never sets reports at the default bundled with Gradle—a version that appears nowhere in the build script.
-The reports mark such an entry so it does not read as a resolution bug, naming the configuration the plugin declared it against:
+Their current version is whatever the contributing plugin supplies when the task runs, so a tool version the build never sets is reported at the default bundled with Gradle—a version that appears nowhere in the build script.
+An extra line is printed under such an entry, so it does not read as a resolution bug.
+The line shows the configuration the plugin declared the dependency
+against:

 ```text
  - org.jacoco:org.jacoco.ant [0.8.11 -> 0.8.13]